 (viii) Equipment shelters and cabinets.
 Equipment shelters and cabinets may not include offices, vehicles storage or broadcast studios; no outside storage of equipment shall be allowed.
 An equipment shelter or cabinet shall not be greater than three hundred fifty (350) square feet not higher than twelve (12) feet.

 (ix) Fencing.
-The facility shall be ally secured.
+The facility shall be fully secured.
 A chain link fence or a wall not less than eight (8) feet in height from finished grade shall be provided around each tower or antenna and all accessory structures.
 Access to the tower shall be through a locked gate.
 Guy wire anchors shall be contained within the security fence.

 (x) Landscaping.
-Landscaping shall be as required in Section 23.27[5](i).
+Landscaping shall be as required in Section 23.08.01[5](i).